 It is possible to make your income tax payment on a credit card, and this payment option provides both benefits and disadvantages that should be considered carefully.
 The most common reason and benefit of paying taxes with credit cards is that it gives you more time to pay your tax obligation without needing to fill out extra forms with the IRS.

-You may that using a rewards credit card to pay taxes would be a good idea, but the rewards won’t be worth it.
+You may think that using a rewards credit card to pay taxes would be a good idea, but the rewards won’t be worth it.

 Why It’s Bad